Could refined sugar be making you sick, sad and stupid?

 Politics and Progress

 The evidence that sugar is literally wrecking our health is pretty overwhelming, so why it is still allowed?
-Sadly it all comes down to the immense profits involved, coupled with the slow progress of translating scientific discoveries into public health action (which takes on average 17 years).
-The public are essentially left to fend for themselves trying to understand the 100 different names for sugar routinely used on food labels.
+Sadly, it all comes down to the immense profits involved, coupled with the slow progress of translating scientific discoveries into public health action (which takes on average 17 years).
+The public is essentially left to fend for itself trying to understand the 100 different names for sugar routinely used on food labels.

-Raw food cakes (made from fruit and nuts) are a surprisingly tasty alternative as they are packed with healthy fats which are satisfying and tasty.
+Raw food cakes (made from fruit and nuts) are a surprisingly tasty alternative as they are packed with healthy fats that are satisfying and tasty.
 It doesn’t take long to return to a more natural appreciation for sweetness and after just four days you will find fruit starts tasting sweeter.
-Plan how to replace soda drinks with things like fizzy water flavored with lemon, lime or a few drops of food grade essential oil – available in an amazing range of flavors, many of which have therapeutic properties.
-Ice-cream is super easy to make at home by simply putting frozen fruit in a blender with coconut cream or a dairy cream, buzz it up and in 5 minutes you have delicious, healthy, tasty ice-cream.
+Plan how to replace soda drinks with things like fizzy water flavored with lemon, lime, or a few drops of food-grade essential oil — available in an amazing range of flavors, many of which have therapeutic properties.
+Ice-cream is super easy to make at home by simply putting frozen fruit in a blender with coconut cream or dairy cream, buzz it up and in 5 minutes you have delicious, healthy, tasty ice-cream.